-1. The TDLCR require that any person employed to drive a train on the mainline railway must have a valid licence issued by ORR or the NSA (National Safety Authority) of another European Economic Area Member State.
+- The TDLCR require that any person employed to drive a train on the GB mainline railway must have a valid licence issued by ORR. - 2.
+A driver with a licence issued by the National Safety Authority (NSA) of a European Economic Area Member State could historically drive on the GB mainline.
+But after 31 January 2022, all drivers on the GB mainline must hold a licence issued by ORR.
 In order to be issued with a licence, the train driver must pass the medical requirements consisting of an occupational psychological fitness examination and a medical examination.
-Normally the occupational psychological fitness examination is undertaken before the medical examination during recruitment and selection process.
-The underlying principle of the selection process for train drivers is to try and ensure the best person is selected for the job - the medical and psychological requirements of TDLCR are an important part of this.
+Normally the occupational psychological fitness examination is undertaken before the medical examination during the recruitment and selection process.
+The underlying principle of the selection process for train drivers is to try

-- 2. Schedule 1 of the TDLCR contains the medical requirements that must be met for a train driver to hold a licence. - 3.
-More details on the train driving licence and who is required to have one to drive trains can be found in our separate guide for train operators. - 4.
-Other key documents relevant to these requirements are published by RSSB and are: - RIS 3751 TOM Rail Industry Standard for Train Driver Selection - RIS 3451 TOM Train Drivers -Suitability and Medical Fitness Requirements - 5.
-While it is not mandatory to follow the content of the Railway Industry Standards (RIS) above, they represent agreed GB rail industry good practice.
-As such, anyone not applying the content of these RIS in full or in part would need to demonstrate they had undertaken an equivalent assessment.
+- and ensure the best person is selected for the job the medical and psychological requirements of TDLCR are an important part of this. - 3.
+Schedule 1 of the TDLCR contains the medical requirements that must be met for a train driver to hold a licence.
+Schedule 1 contains the general requirements for the medical and the minimum content for both examinations before appointment and periodic examinations. - 4.
+More details on the train driving licence and who is required to have one to drive trains can be found in our separate guide for train operators. - 5.
+Other key documents relevant to these requirements are published by RSSB and are: - RIS 3751 TOM Rail Industry Standard for Train Driver Selection

+RIS 3451 TOM - Train Drivers -Suitability and Medical Fitness Requirements